ValkyFischer/ValkyrieUtils/readme/crypto.md

 print('Decrypted data:', decryption_data)
 ```

+In this example, we demonstrate how to use the Crypto module to encrypt and decrypt data using `AES-GCM`.
+We also
+showcase the ability to generate an argon key using Argon2.

 ### Supported Classes and Functions

 - `ValkyrieCrypto`: A class to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC.